ryan-byrne/pywfom/README.md

 #### Installing the ```openwfom``` Python Package with PIP

 Make sure you have [PIP](https://packaging.python.org/tutorials/installing-packages/#ensure-you-can-run-pip-from-the-command-line) installed on your machine.
-Open a new instance of CMD, and enter:
+Enter:

 ``` cmd
 pip install openwfom